marti-devesa/Binary_Lectures_WS21-22/README.md

 Public version of the GitLab repository for the Master course "Special Lecture: Binary Systems in Astrophysics", held at Universität Innsbruck (2021-2022).

+THIS IS THE FIRST, INCOMPLETE VERSION.
+TO BE UPDATED

 **Content of the course: hands-on sessions**

 1. The Three-Body problem (including "Introduction to jupyter notebook")